folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 ## Settings \> Users \> Custom fields

-Use this setting to configure custom fields, which you can add to the user record to track additional information about the user not already recorded.
+Use this setting to configure custom fields.
+Custom fields are used to track additional information in a user record.

 ### Creating a custom field

 1. In the **Custom fields** pane, click **New**.
 2. In the **Edit custom fields** pane, in the **Accordion title** box, enter the name of the user record section for the custom field(s).
 3. Click **Add custom field** and select the type of field you want to create: **Checkbox**, **Multi-select**, **Radio button set**, **Single select**, **Text area**, or **Text field**.
-4. Configure the custom field by checking the box next to **Hidden** and/or **Required**.
+4. Configure the custom field by checking the box next to **Hidden** and/or **Required*.
 Add a name for the field in the **Field name** box.
 5. Optional: To add additional custom fields, repeat steps 3-4.
 6. Click **Save & close**.
 The custom field(s) are saved.